Cosmian/mse-cli/documentation/docs/getting_started.md

     Before deploying the app, verify that docker service is up and your current user can use the docker client without privilege

 In this step, we will redeploy your previous app but without the insecure argument `--no-verify`.
-When you deploy an app, you need to verify that the running app is well your code and is running inside an intel sgx enclave signed by Cosmian.
+When you deploy an app, you need to verify that the running app is indeed your code and is running inside an Intel SGX enclave signed by Cosmian.
 For more details, please refer to [the security model](security.md).

 ```{.console}